 This post might contain affiliates links.
 This mean that if you buy anything by clicking on one of the links, I might earn small commission (for which I will be very grateful) with no extra cost to you

 If you’re looking to escape from the city for a day or two, Rye is the perfect weekend getaway.
-Located in East Sussex, only 2 hours drive from London, and only 15 miles from Hastings, this beautiful, medieval town will definetly help you unwind and recharge your batteries in preparation for the week ahead.
+Located in East Sussex, only 2 hours drive from London, and only 15 miles from Hastings, this beautiful, medieval town will definitely help you unwind and recharge your batteries in preparation for the week ahead.

 I like visiting Rye every now and then.
 This little East Sussex Town is nothing like your typical coastal location.
 Rye is full of independent shops, cafes and restaurant.
 All hidden in the narrow cobbled streets.
 Most of the shops are selling local art and crafts.
 Despite the size, there is plenty to do here.
 Every time I visit I discover something new.
 Here is a list of all my favourite things to do when visiting Rye.